 To the best of my knowledge, Tyson always had some crude tactics up his sleeve; a plan to knock his opponent out cold.
 If anything at all, this is the lesson Kenyans should take home.

-Sitting right behind the driver in a public service vehicle, matatu, in Kenya is one of the most exciting spot for a passenger who desires to indulge in the day’s juiciest incidences.
-Think of it as the udaku (gossip) corner.
-That’s my best spot.
+For those of you that haven’t been to this beautiful country and those who visit but don’t tour about, sitting right behind the driver in a public service vehicle, matatu, in Kenya is one of the most exciting spot for a passenger who desires to indulge in the day’s juiciest incidences.
+Think of it as the gossip(udaku ) corner.
+I’m not a gossiper; most of the times, but that’s my best spot.

 Possibilities of participating in the day’s udaku between the driver and conductor are inevitable.
-Besides seeking your opinion amidst their riotous battles, you act the conductor’s savior when everyone produces big notes and the driver’s if there’s need to start a chorus when stopped by traffic police.
-Either way, you are stuck between two enticing fellows up until you have a disagreement on how much to pay for your ride.
+Besides seeking your opinion amidst their riotous battles, you act the conductor’s savior when everyone produces huge notes and the driver’s if there’s need to start singing when stopped by traffic police.
+(You got to be that good) Either way, you are stuck between two enticing fellows up until you have a disagreement on how much to pay for your ride.